- 55% internal, as shown below;

 The assignment specification is available in PDF form.

-To understand some of the latest developments in the field of Database research and to develop: critical thinking and logical, structured, coherent writing.
+To understand some of the latest developments in the field of database research and to develop skills in critical thinking and logical, structured, coherent writing.

 You must choose one of the following topics for your project.

 - Spanner: Google's globally distributed database (Google)

 - Gorilla: A Fast, Scalable, In-Memory Time Series Database (Facebook)

 - Trinity: A distributed graph engine on a memory cloud (Microsoft)